“The future is whatever you make it, so make it a good one.”

 All rated PG.

-Available to own on DVD and Blu-ray special editions,commentary tracks on each film, a ton of production featurettes and behind-the-scenes shorts, retrospective documentaries, and a few new supplements as well:
+On DVD and Blu-ray special editions,commentary tracks on each film, a ton of production featurettes and behind-the-scenes shorts, retrospective documentaries, and a few new supplements as well: